Corona Virus Awareness: Employer vs. Employee

-Rehabilitation for sick staffs coming back to the workplace.
+Rehabilitation for sick staff coming back to the workplace.

 - Discuss with employees about the possibility of a workplace closure prior to closing;

-- Permit staffs to take annual leave or unpaid leave once sick leave has been exhausted;
+- Permit staff to take annual leave or unpaid leave once sick leave has been exhausted;

 - Permit employees to work from home; and

-- Employers should make visitors to its offices aware of any health and safety hazards associated with entering the workplace before any intended visit, where reasonably practicable.
+- Employers should make visitors to their offices aware of any health and safety hazards associated with entering the workplace before any intended visit, where reasonably practicable.